-Mr. President we have spent many thousands of dollars, and we are still dealing with the BIA in Court, the funny thing about this is that the BIA recognized us on their web page as Recognized to the year 2013, when we started to ask questions about our status, they pull it down.
+Mr. President, Its seems we are going to have to spend thousands of dollars dealing with the BIA in Court, the funny thing about this is that the BIA recognized us on their web page as Recognized to the year 2013, when we started to ask questions about our status, they pull it down.
 We have many wonderful Projects that we would like to peruse, and most of the Grant money is for Recognized tribes, and you have to have land, our land was unlawfully taken from us.
 BIA and the Dept of the Interior having a solid understanding of the wealth of the land, along with their associates, had solid understanding of what they did to our forefathers.
 Dimly aware of their plight, being told that the water was bad, not fit to drink, not willing to fix the problem.
 To provide greater service to our people, putting restrictions, they felt they had no other course of action, then to sign over their land, some fought it, and lost, Once again I feel that history is going to repeat itself.
 That is why I am writing to you now, Please don't let history repeat it self again.

 Historian of Mission Creek